skillrepos/adv-k8s-v2/codespace-labs.md

 k describe -n taint pod -l app=roar-web
 ```

-5. Notice that it says "1 node(s) had taints that the pod didn't tolerate."
+5. Notice that it says "1 node(s) had untolerated taint {roar: app}."
 So our database pod must have
 had a toleration for it since it was running.
 Take a look at the two tolerations in the database pod (at
 the end of the deployment.yaml file).